- 28

 - Default Methods in Interfaces enabled API evolution without breaking backward compatibility

-These features made Java 8 a "sweet spot" where many organizations felt "it works well enough, no need to upgrade" — which is exactly where the problem begins.
+These features made Java 8 a "sweet spot" where many organizations felt "it works well enough, no need to upgrade" — and that's where the problems begin.

-Data from multiple sources shows that Java 8 usage is declining but remains significant:
+Data from multiple sources shows that Java 8 usage is declining but remains substantial:

-- 2022: New Relic reported that Java 8 was still used by 46% of applications worldwide
+- In 2022, New Relic reported that Java 8 was still used by 46% of applications worldwide

-- 2025: The landscape has shifted considerably.
-Java 17 has risen to the top at 61%, and Java 21 follows at 45%.
-However, Java 8 still maintains a significant share
+- By 2025, the landscape shifted significantly — Java 17 rose to the top at 61% and Java 21 followed at 45%, but Java 8 still holds a significant share

-- 88% of enterprises are considering leaving Oracle Java for alternatives (Azul 2025 survey)
+- 88% of organizations are considering migrating away from Oracle Java to alternatives (Azul 2025 survey)

-- 62% of enterprises now use Java for AI applications (Azul 2026 report), showing Java remains a primary enterprise language
+- 62% of organizations use Java for AI applications (Azul 2026 report), showing Java remains a primary enterprise language

-While Java 17 and 21 adoption is growing rapidly, a significant number of organizations remain "stuck on Java 8" due to legacy systems they dare not touch, high migration costs, or lack of specialized personnel.
-If your organization falls into this category, it is time to start planning immediately.
+Although Java 17 and 21 have gained popularity rapidly, many organizations remain "stuck on Java 8" due to legacy systems they're afraid to touch, high migration costs, or lack of skilled personnel.
+If your organization falls in this group, it's time to start planning urgently.

-Timeline: When Does Java 8 Expire for Each Vendor?
+Timeline: When Does Java 8 EOL for Each Vendor?

-Java 8's end of life does not happen simultaneously across all vendors, as each has different support policies:
+Java 8's end of life doesn't happen simultaneously across all vendors, as each has different support policies:

 | Vendor / Distribution | Support Type | Java 8 EOL Date | Status |